 The fishery performance reports' primary purpose is to contextualize catch histories for the Scientific and Statistical Committee (SSC) because of the potential importance of catch histories for considering Acceptable Biological Catches (ABCs) in cases of fisheries with high levels of assessment uncertainty.
 The goal is to record information about fishery conditions and characteristics that may influence catches.
 A series of trigger questions was posed to the AP.
 The questions are based on the discussion and results of the 2011 fishery performance meeting that focused on 2010 and prior catches.
-The primary intent of the questions is to generate discussion of direct observations of knowledgeable individuals involved in the fisheries in some fashion, especially as related to factors that may have influenced catches.
+The meeting seeks to generate discussion of direct observations by knowledgeable individuals involved in the fisheries in some fashion, especially as related to factors that may have influenced catches.
 The trigger questions were: